augmentedfabricationlab/climate_active_envelopes/README.md

 ## Credits

-This package was created by Julia Fleckenstein at `@augmentedfabricationlab`
+This package was created by Julia Fleckenstein <julia.fleckenstein@tum.de> at `@augmentedfabricationlab`